 More importantly, their research revealed that mitochondrial dysfunction is reversible with supplementation to boost NAD+

-HOW TO INCREASE NAD+
+OTHER WAYS TO INCREASE NAD+

 There are a number of lifestyle changes you can make to increase NAD+ in you body.